nzahasan/gsm-modem-sms-receiver/README.md

 Address: http://localhost/receive.php
 ```
 If you dont know what is your port use `dmesg | grep tty` command to find the port address of your USB serial device.
-Then make the program executable using `sudo chmor +x receive.py`.
+Then make the program executable using `sudo chmod +x receive.py`.
 To execute the program use `sudo ./receive.py`